arslab-mu/arslab-mu.github.io/_pages/about.md

   - /about.html
 ---

-Architectures for Resilient and Scalable Systems Laboratory (ARS-Lab) is a research group led by Assistant Professor Sanem Arslan Yılmaz at the [Computer Engineering Department](https://cse-eng.marmara.edu.tr/),  [Marmara University](https://www.marmara.edu.tr).
+ARS-Lab is a research group led by Assistant Professor Sanem Arslan Yılmaz at the [Computer Engineering Department](https://cse-eng.marmara.edu.tr/),  [Marmara University](https://www.marmara.edu.tr).
+Our research focuses on dependable AI, computer architecture, high-performance computing, embedded systems, and fault-tolerant computing.

 Our group focuses on various issues: